jjloomis/soundslides-basics/glossary.md

 Compressed image file format.
 All images used in your Soundslides project must be JPG files.

+## MP3

+Compressed audio file format.
+Often used for online delivery of audio.

 ## Project folder

 Folder that contains SSPROJ project file and all files and folders associated with your project.